percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

  If you see larger increments in the Missed Events, where the counter suddenly jumps by tens or hundreds of missed events, it is probably due to the host-side overflow issue.
-In this case, make sure to disable live visualization in Tracealyzer.
-This is done by selecting **Open Live Stream Tool** in the **Trace** menu and enable the checkbox
+In this case, it is recommended to disable live visualization in Tracealyzer.
+Select **Open Live Stream Tool** in the **Trace** menu and enable the checkbox
  **Disable Live Visualization** before connecting and starting the session.

- Disabling Live Visualization is usually what has the largest effect.
- But you can also try the following:
+ Disabling Live Visualization is usually sufficient, but you can also try the following:

- - Close any open application that isn't needed at the moment.
+ - Close any other open applications that isn't needed at the moment.

  - Reduce the scheduling priority of the Tracealyzer application.
+This can allow for Live Visualization without missed events also at high data rates.

  - Reduce the data rate from TraceRecorder using the settings in trcConfig.h.
    For example, tracing of OS Tick events is usually redundant and can be disabled.
    Also, if you added custom events like tracing interrupt handlers or "User Events" in frequently executed code, you can try commenting them out.

- - Reduce the SWO frequency to ensure there is not transmission errors.
-For example 6 MHz.
+ - Reduce the SWO frequency to ensure there is no transmission errors.

-### Busy TCP ports

- If the default port numbers are already in use, the scripts will fail and log an error message in **trace_error.log** in the project root folder.
- In this case, open **settings.py** and try a different port number for the setting mentioned in the error message.

- If changing the port number in settings.py, make sure to read the associated comments.
- Most have corresponding settings in "the other end", i.e. in the STM32CubeIDE debug configuration or in the Tracealyzer settings, and they need to match.
+ - Try using a faster computer.

+ - Also see the troubleshooting guide in the Tracealyzer User Manual (Help menu).

 ## How this solution works